William R. Spencer: Education

 William R. Spencer was raised in Welch, West Virginia.
 He is the son of Rev. William R. Spencer, Sr and the late Kay Spencer of Welch WV.
 After graduating from Mount View High School in Welch, WV, he received his B.A. from Wesleyan University in 1989 and his M.D. from the University of Connecticut School Of Medicine in 1993.
 After completing medical school, he moved on to complete his internship and residency at St. Vincent’s Hospital and Medical Center in New York City, his residency in otolaryngology at the New York Eye and Ear Infirmary, and his fellowship in pediatric otolaryngology at the University of Miami.
 In 1986, William R. Spencer was licensed as a Minister, and went on to be ordained in ministry by the Connecticut Missionary Baptist Association in 1993.

 Medical career

-In 1997, Dr. William R. Spencer began his affiliation with NorthShore LIJ (now Northwell Health)Huntington Hospital, where he currently serves as Chief of Otolaryngology.
-In 2000, he opened his own private medical practice in Huntington NY.
+In 1997, Dr. William R. Spencer began his affiliation with NorthShore LIJ (now Northwell Health), Huntington Hospital, where he also served as Chief of Otolaryngology.
+In 2000, he opened his own private medical practice in Huntington, NY.

-Dr. Spencer is the past president of the Suffolk County Medical Society, an Officer of the American Medical Association, and a Diplomate of the American Board of Otolaryngology, as well as the National Board of Medical Examiners.
+Dr. Spencer is the past president of the Suffolk County Medical Society, was an Officer of the American Medical Association, and a Diplomate of the American Board of Otolaryngology, as well as the National Board of Medical Examiners.
 Additionally, he is a Fellow of the American Academy of Pediatrics and The American Academy of Otolaryngology Head and Surgery.

 Legislative career

 In November 2011, William R. Spencer won his first term as Suffolk County Legislator of the 18th Legislative District, and was re-elected for additional terms in 2013, 2015, 2017 and 2019.
-As the first physician to serve on the legislature, maintaining public health and crafting science-based public policy has been a main focus for Legislator Spencer.
+As the first physician to serve on the legislature, maintaining public health and crafting science-based public policy was a main focus for Legislator Spencer.

-As a member of the Suffolk County Legislature, he currently serves as Chair of the Health Committee, Vice Chair of the Ways & Means Committee, and as a member of the Public Safety Committee.
+As a member of the Suffolk County Legislature, he served as Chair of the Health Committee, Vice Chair of the Ways & Means Committee, and as a member of the Public Safety Committee.

 Key Legislation

-Water Quality and Aquifer Protection
+Water quality and aquifer protection

 During his first term, Legislator Spencer was able to secure more than $4,500,000 in funding to upgrade Northport’s Sewage Treatment Plant.

 Legislator Spencer was the lead sponsor in Suffolk County for IR 1565-2013, which created the Long Island Commission on Aquifer Protection (LICAP) a joint initiative between Nassau and Suffolk Counties to protect Long Island’s sole-source aquifer.

 In 2014, Legislator Spencer introduced and passed legislation to further strengthen Suffolk County laws protecting residents from the dangers of hydraulic fracturing waste.
 IR 1117-2014 prohibits the introduction of hydro-fracking waste into all waste water treatment facilities in the county, prohibits the sale of hydro-fracking waste in Suffolk, and prohibits the application of such waste on all roadways and properties in Suffolk.